-Numba provides two mechanisms for creating device arrays from objects exporting the CUDA Array Interface.
+Numba provides two mechanisms for creating device arrays.
 Which to use depends on whether the created device array should maintain the life of the object from which it is created:

 - as_cuda_array: This creates a device array that holds a reference to the owning object.
 As long as a reference to the device array is held, its underlying data will also be kept alive, even if all other references to the original owning object have been dropped. - from_cuda_array_interface: This creates a device array with no reference to the owning object by default.
 The owning object, or some other object to be considered the owner can be passed in the owner parameter.